chris-hld/spaudiopy/README.md

 Spatial Audio Python Package.

 The focus (so far) is on spatial audio encoders and decoders.
-The package includes e.g. spherical harmonics processing and (binaural renderings of) loudspeaker decoders, such as VBAP, ALLRAD and ALLRAD2.
+The package includes e.g. spherical harmonics processing and (binaural renderings of) loudspeaker decoders, such as VBAP and AllRAD.

 ## Documentation